-- 7.15.
+- 6.16.
 Once the site assessment has been completed it is necessary to conduct a staff travel survey.
-A blank copy of the staff travel survey should be included in the travel plan. - 7.16.
+A blank copy of the staff travel survey should be included in the travel plan. - 6.17.
+A template staff travel survey accompanies this document via a Microsoft Forum link.
+The template is designed to be used by all NHS boards to collate information and, from a national perspective, allow for measurement and comparison over time. - 6.18.
 The staff travel survey will identify: - how staff currently travel to and from work, and why they choose to travel the way they do - where staff are travelling from (via partial home postcodes).
 This will provide the basis for negotiation with bus operators and also an indication of whether car sharing is viable and for what number of staff.
-Please note the Data Management section and liaise directly with local data protection teams when handling such information. - any shift patterns that may be in place - who is willing or able to adapt their travel habits - what interventions would be most effective in persuading car users to adopt more sustainable modes of travel - which measures would be most popular amongst staff - 7.17.
-The staff travel survey will also help to - raise awareness of the travel plan and introduce ideas to staff

-- obtain ideas and suggestions from staff allowing staff to have their say in the early stages of travel plan development will ensure a sense of ownership of the plan, and staff will be more likely to change their travel behaviour. - 7.18.
-It is important that the survey results are utilised to inform the travel plan, with measures and targets relating back to the feedback you receive. - 7.19.
-Using suggested communications methods, the questionnaire should be distributed to as many staff as possible, particularly as the survey is an important way of raising awareness of the travel plan, and a mechanism for obtaining staff 'buy in'. - 7.20.
+Please note the Data Management section and liaise directly with local data protection teams when handling such information - · any shift patterns that may be in place - who is willing or able to adapt their travel habits - what interventions would be most effective in persuading car users to adopt more sustainable modes of travel - which measures would be most popular amongst staff - 6.19.
+The staff travel survey will also help to: - raise awareness of the travel plan and introduce ideas to staff - obtain ideas and suggestions from staff allowing staff to have their say in the early stages of travel plan development will ensure a sense of ownership of the plan, and staff will be more likely to change their travel behaviour - 6.20.
+It is important that the survey results are utilised to inform the travel plan, with measures and targets relating back to the feedback you receive. - 6.21.
+Using suggested communications methods, the questionnaire should be distributed to as many staff as possible, particularly as the survey is an important way of raising awareness of the travel plan, and a mechanism for obtaining staff 'buy in'. - 6.22.
 It is important to bear in mind that the response rate is likely to be less than the number of surveys allocated for completion.
-Historically, survey response rates have been poor across NHSScotland boards, which has contributed to a lack of robust data nationally.
+Historically, survey response rates have been poor across NHS boards, which has contributed to a lack of robust data nationally.
 In fact, it is unlikely that a response rate of 70% or higher will be achieved.
-In order to maximise the response rate, incentives could be offered to those staff who complete and return the questionnaires by the deadline.
-Timely reminders can also be utilised to increase the return rate. - 7.21.
+In order to maximise the response

+- rate, incentives could be offered to those staff who complete and return the questionnaires by the deadline.
+Timely reminders can also be utilised to increase the return rate. - 6.23.
 An example of a staff travel survey is provided in Appendix A, as well as in our Resource Hub which can be accessed here.